 Justice & Peace Ministry

-The Ministry for Justice and Peace for Refugees, Immigrants, and Migrants at Holy Cross helps Diocesan-approved institutions by providing humanitarian aid and information, and by raising awareness and advocating for policies that protect the human dignity of each person.
+The Ministry for Justice and Peace for Refugees, Immigrants, and Migrants at Holy Cross helps Diocesan-approved institutions by providing humanitarian aid and information on volunteer opportunities, and by raising awareness through education programs.
+The goal is to protect the human dignity and God-given rights of each person.

 Many ask, “Who are we helping?”

 who are granted refugee status by the United Nations due to a well-founded case of persecution, and who are cleared for entrance to America by the U.S. Department of Homeland Security.
-Some come from Iraq, where helping our military efforts put their lives in danger.
-Others come from countries such as Sudan and Burma, where ethnic discrimination has deprived them of their homes and livelihoods.
-Still others escape from war-torn countries such as The Congo.
+These families have fled violence and persecution in their homelands—countries like, Burma, Congo, Sudan, Syria, and Ukraine.
+Some come from Afghanistan and from Iraq, where helping our military efforts put their lives in danger.
+Others are from countries where ethnic discrimination has deprived them of their homes and livelihoods.
+Still others escape from war-torn countries.
 Many have spent more than 10 years in refugee camps.
 We help them through the REFUGEE RESETTLEMENT & REUNIFICATION PROGRAMS of Catholic Charities Community Services of Phoenix (602 997-6105).

 who are foreign-born children in the United States without parents or legal guardians.
 This includes refugee children who have lost or become separated from their parents and relatives due primarily to war or persecution.
 When they arrive, they are processed by the U. S. Department of Health and Human Services, and some enter the UNACCOMPANIED MINOR PROGRAM of Catholic Charities Community Services of Phoenix (602 944-1819).
 They are immediately enrolled in school and loving foster homes are found where they feel safe and are well cared for.
 At the same time, any clues to finding their families are explored thoroughly.
 In a few cases, adoptive parents are needed.
 Over 700 of these children have been served in the Phoenix area.